 Bachelor of Arts in Criminal Justice

 This distinctive criminal justice degree program offers students a well-integrated education, placing criminal and deviant behavior within a wider sociological context.
 Students are exposed to courses ranging from crime response philosophy to criminal justice public policy.
-Carefully structured internships assure students of practical applications of theoretical material.
+Carefully structured internships assure students of practical applications of course material.
 Upon successful degree completion, students are prepared to continue their education (in a variety of areas including law school) or assume careers in fields such as policing, corrections, law, social work, public administration, teaching, international peacekeeping and many fields related to crime control and administration of justice.
 Graduates who have pursued careers outside the criminal justice field report that the skills they gained through their degree are transferable and fundamental to their success.

 Criminal Justice Curriculum